Zylann/godot_heightmap_plugin/README.md

-HeightMap terrain plugin for Godot Engine 3.x
+HeightMap terrain plugin for Godot Engine 3.1
 ================================================

 ![Editor screenshot](https://user-images.githubusercontent.com/1311555/49705861-a5275380-fc19-11e8-8338-9ad364d2db8d.png)

-Heightmap-based terrain for Godot 3.0.2 and later.
+Heightmap-based terrain for Godot 3.1 and later.
 It supports texture painting, colouring, holes, level of detail and grass, while still targetting the Godot API (i.e GLES3 and GLES2).

-Although the plugin can be used, it is still under development.
-Some features might be missing or bugs can occur.
-Please refer to the issue tracker if you have any problem.

 This repository holds the latest development version, which means it has the latest features but can also have bugs.
 For a "stable" version, use the asset library or download from a commit tagged with a version.
 The `master` branch is the latest development version, and may have bugs.
 Some major features can also be in other branches until they are done.
 For release versions, check the Git branches named after those versions, like `0.10`.

+To get the last version that supported Godot 3.0.6, checkout branch `0.10`.

 Installation